bayotop/sink-logger/README.md

 }
 ```

-"Proxyfing" a sink means to edit existing JavaScript so that every sink is preceded by an assignment to the proxy:
+"Proxifying" a sink means to edit existing JavaScript so that every sink is preceded by an assignment to the proxy:

 ```JS
 x.innerHTML=x.trim(); // becomes x.innerHTML=QF9iYXlvdG9w.innerHTML=x.trim();